MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Update to eye tracking calibration

 The option to perform eye tracking calibration is now shown on the device even if it has been deployed via Autopilot.
-Customers still have the option to disable this behavior via the existing Mixed Reality policy:
+Customers still have the option to disable this behavior via the existing [MixedReality/SkipCalibrationDuringSetup](/windows/client-management/mdm/policy-csp-mixedreality#skipcalibrationduringsetup) policy.

-- URI value: ./Device/Vendor/MSFT/Policy/Config/MixedReality/SkipCalibrationDuringSetup

 Any user on the device can still choose to run eye calibration at any time to improve their experience.